Overview

 • Assessment and diagnosis of mental health conditions and neurodevelopmental difficulties

-• Collaborative, recovery-based approach to care by supporting young people and their families identify realistic goals or changes that they would like to make building upon existing strengths
+• Collaborative, recovery-based approach to care by supporting young people and their families to identify realistic goals or changes that they would like to make building upon existing strengths

 • Empowering young people to identify, express and communicate their needs, take developmentally appropriate responsibility for their health and wellbeing and feel confident in knowing where and how to get additional support if necessary